Module 5: One-day workshop "Organizational change, reorganization, merger and takeover in the Netherlands"

 - Under what circumstances can you unilaterally change the employment conditions?

 Benefits from the programme

 After following this module / workshop you have a good picture of challenges, facts and possibilities with regard to an organizational change, reorganization, merger or takeover in the Netherlands.

 You know how you can effectively and carefully design the required processes within the Dutch legal framework, while the new organizational philosophy remains the guiding principle.
 You will also learn how, as a manager or HR-professional, you can support good interplay between all parties involved: acting together where possible, with room for the individuality, role and (legal) duties of each party: management, employee participation bodies, supervision, staff and customers.

 In addition, you will receive tools for resolving issues and practical cases in your own organizational change or reorganization – and your own role in this.

 A certificate of achievement is provided.

-The workshops are held from 10 a.m. to 5 p.m. in Villa Mollerus in Baarn, 10 m. walk from Baarn train station (Mollerusstraat 1, circa 30 min. from Amsterdam and Utrecht).
-They always include an extensive lunch, in the same building.
+The workshops are held from 10 a.m. to 5 p.m. in Villa Mollerus (Mollerusstraat 1) in Baarn, 10 m. walk from Baarn train station, circa 30 min. from Amsterdam and Utrecht.
+The workshops always include an extensive lunch, in the same building.